-Taxpayers registered under the regular scheme can claim the input tax credit on purchases and utilise them towards payment of output tax on sales.
+Taxpayers registered under the regular scheme can claim the input tax credit on purchases and utilize them towards payment of output tax on sales.
 The Input Tax credit is deducted from the Output Tax Liability and the Net tax is paid to the government.
 The process of claiming and utilising tax credit comprises of filing the monthly GST Return i.e. GSTR-3B.

 Steps to Claim Input Tax Credit